-The estate of Anthony Barre is suing Bey, along with just about every company and person connected with "Formation."
+The estate of Anthony Barre - also known as 'Messy Mya' - is suing Bey, along with just about every company and person connected with "Formation."
 A February lawsuit filed by the performer's sister, Angel Barre, seeks royalties, damages and an order that Barre be credited as a writer, composer, producer and artist on the track.

 In the "Formation" short film, Barre is first heard at the very beginning saying, "What happened at the New Orleans" and later in the video saying, "Bitch, I'm back by popular demand."
 The suit claims the samples infringe the rights in two works of Barre's performance art, "A 27 Piece Huh?" and "Booking the Hoes from New Wildin."
 His voice is not heard in the sound recording of the track, only in the video.

 Alonzo Wickers and Nicolas Jampol of Davis Wright Tremaine are also representing the defendants in this suit.
-The motion to dismiss can be read in full on THR.com.
+The motion to dismiss is posted in full below.